30 Disney Halloween Movies That Aren’t Too Scary

 It’s time to start singing “this is Halloween, this is Halloween,” that hummable tune from one of the best Disney Halloween movies ever, The Nightmare Before Christmas.
 Disney’s Halloween fare serves up the spookiness with dollops of charm and playfulness, so it’s not too scary for the little ones in your household—or for you!
 After all, not everyone wants to be afraid to turn off the lights after watching some seriously scary Halloween movies.

 Disney always delivers magic, and of course, magic is an essential component in Halloween.
 The best Halloween movies for kids usually indulge in age-appropriate, paranormal mayhem, and Disney movies, in particular, also often include catchy songs that your kids will be singing for weeks.
 Another bonus: You might even get some awesome (and easy!) inspiration for the best Halloween costumes for Disney fans, whether they’re pint-sized or all grown up.
-So, if you like to keep your darkness delightful, you’re in the right place with this list of kid-friendly Halloween movies on Disney Plus and the Disney Channel.
+So, if you like to keep your darkness delightful, you’re in the right place with this list of kid-friendly Halloween movies on Disney Plus, the Disney Channel, and some that are playing during Freeform’s “31 Nights of Halloween.”
 And if you’re looking for a more diverse selection of spooky and funny-scary flicks, check out our guides to the best Halloween movies on Netflix and Hulu.

 Bedknobs and Broomsticks

 Settle in for some retro witchery and whimsy with this 1971 musical that features both animated characters and live-action adventure.
 Angela Lansbury stars as an apprentice witch who, along with a group of kids, saves the day while adventuring on a magical flying bed.
 Hey, it’s comfier than a broomstick!
 For more movie magic (literally speaking), check out our list of the best witch movies.